 There are substantial fines & penalties for the non-compliance of GDPR norms.
 While fines range from 10 million pounds or 2% of the global annual revenues of companies to as much as 20 million pounds or 4% of their annual global turnover (whichever is greater); additional penalties can also be imposed if a company fails to report a breach about the data of its customers within 72 hours of breach realization.

-Having an AI-based platform will ensure that not only the organizations can cope up with the potential risks about the data processing, storage & transfer of their clients, but are also able to report breaches on time, in case they happen.
+Having an AI cybersecurity platform ensures that not only the organizations can cope up with the potential risks about the data processing, storage & transfer of their clients, but are also able to report breaches on time, in case they happen.
 Thus, AI helps the organizations in carving out a trustworthy platform for cybersecurity with minimum risks for cyberattacks, wherein, even if some hackers manage to get through, the penalties as a result of the aftermath will be much less because of the early detection & mitigation measures opted for by the organizations.

 Wrapping It Up

-- Much in the same way the AI has reinvented cybersecurity, it has also revolutionized cybercrime; the cyber attacks use technology to sharpen & improve their technics
+Much in the same way the AI has reinvented cybersecurity, it has also revolutionized cybercrime; the cyber attacks use technology to:

 Despite all the above challenges with AI, it still has enough advantages to outnumber the downsides.
 Small & medium-sized enterprises can invest in affordable security-as-a-service (SaaS) solutions that use AI & are cost-effective too.
 Cyber attacks can be avoided by inducing cyber ethics in the employees & internal teams alike & by providing some crucial pieces of training on GDPR compliance.
 Furthermore, training is also required to make the complacent employees, particularly those in the cybersecurity department, understand that the technology isn’t there to replace them but to aid their daily chores for simplification of their tasks.